LCC-CIT/CS295N-CourseMaterials/LessonPlans/CS295N-LP-W06-D2-Controllers.md

     - An empty line
     - An optional [message body](https://en.wikipedia.org/wiki/HTTP_message_body)

-    > Example: look at an HTTP request in the Firefox Network viewer.
+    > Exercise: look at an HTTP request in the Firefox Network viewer.

 - Response messages